-5. DON’T TRY TO SEE ALL OF THE MUSEUMS
+5) DON’T TRY TO SEE ALL OF THE MUSEUMS IN FLORENCE

 It would probably take one person weeks to visit all the art galleries and museums in Florence, and it’s an easy mistake to try to fit as many as possible into the days you have.
 However, if you spend your whole visit going from one museum to the next, not only will you get ‘museum head’, but you’ll fail to see all the art that exists in the city streets.

 So much of Florence’s great art is outside, in architecture, gardens, bridges, statues in squares (the open air statue gallery in the Palazzo Vecchio, for example).
 Plus, some of the most remarkable art in Florence isn’t in museums or galleries, but in the churches.
 The frescoes in the Duomo and the Santa Maria del Carmine are especially remarkable.

 The Galleria Accademia, the Uffizi and the Palazzo Medici Riccardi are the three museums which I would say are a must-visit.
 They’re home to some of the most famous art and sculpture in the world and I felt like they embody the best of Florence’s art.
 The Uffizi is the Italian Louvre, so to speak, and it is worth getting a guide map that shows you where the most famous works are, otherwise you could spend days wandering its halls.